 - articles precisely aimed at the publication’s members (kinship)

-- hyper specialised
+- hyper specialized

 - Long articles which have needed an advanced journalistic work: